 Review of Monitoring Reports which report compliance or non-compliance with all policies.
-In 2019, the CEO reported compliance issues with:
+In 2022, the CEO reported compliance issues with:

 EL1 - Where the Board may not be in compliance with the Public Libraries Act due to an interpretation of the Act which requires that the Chair be appointed for a full Board term rather than PPL's specified two-year term for Board Chair.
-However, a change was made with this Board to change the Chair role to a two-year term to bring PPL in closer compliance to the Public Library Act.
+The Board By-Laws outline that the Chair role is a two-year term.
 It is also common to have one- and two-year terms for a Board Chair in many Ontario Libraries.